Keygoksmg/neat_opinion_network/README.md

-# DeGroot Opinion Dynamics Simulation
+# Opinion Dynamics Simulation

-This project simulates opinion dynamics using the DeGroot model on a synthetic network.
-It uses Python with libraries such as `networkx`, `numpy`, and `matplotlib` for the simulation and visualization of the results.
+This project simulates opinion dynamics on synthetic/empirical networks.
+It uses Python with libraries such as `networkx`, `numpy`, `scipy`, and `matplotlib` for the simulation and visualization of the results.
 Additionally, we use Jupyter Lab for an interactive development environment.

 ## Prerequisites